Fostering Community in a New Student Center

 In our quest to become the institution of choice for women who seek a welcoming, connected and forward-thinking college, Cottey is committed to creating a dynamic campus environment.

 Campus improvements directly impact the student experience, which is why we remain committed to investing in our facilities.
 In 2018, Cottey’s Board of Trustees, representatives of the P.E.O.
-Sisterhood, alumnae, students, faculty and staff engaged in a process to create a new Campus Master Plan.
+Sisterhood and Cottey alumnae, students, faculty and staff engaged in a process to create a new Campus Master Plan.
 The result is a plan recognizing the needs and expectations of today’s students while embracing and respecting the past.

 Cottey College is a student-focused college with no student center!
-This initiative is among the most important needs identified in the Master Plan.
+This is the most important project identified in the Master Plan.

 A student center is the heartbeat of a college campus, serving students, faculty, staff, alumnae and visitors.
 In addition to amenities and conveniences, student centers provide another place for students to get to know each other—to build community.

-- Gathering, studying, meeting and dining spaces for students, faculty, staff and visitors.
+- Gathering, studying, meeting and dining space for students, faculty, staff and visitors.

 - The Cottey bookstore/spirit shop, currently in the lower level of Main Hall.

-- The Chellie Club, now in the lower level of Hinkhouse Center.
+- The Chellie Club, now in the dark, lower level of Hinkhouse Center.

 - Lockers for Cottey’s growing commuter population.